 - Other Actions

-Undoubtably there are various other requirements or additional steps that also could be taken based on the needs and desires of the patient.
-However these steps can make big differences in helping patients get their needs met in the event of a medical incapacity or emergency.
+While the steps discussed are not exhaustive, the above actions often make a huge difference in helping a patient to get proper health care and other assistance and support in the event of a medical emergency or condition that makes the patient unable to fully act on behalf of themselves.
+Undoubtedly there are various other requirements or additional steps that also could be taken based on the needs and desires of the patient.
+However, these steps can make big differences in helping patients get their needs met in the event of a medical incapacity or emergency.

 We hope this information is helpful to you or someone you know.
-Want to learn about more developments or know other resources?
-Hear about or participate in discussions of other health care challenges developments and help empower others by sharing information, resources and other ideas about health, disability and aging challenges, needs, resources and victories on Facebook @projectcopecoation!
+Want to learn about more developments or know about other resources?
+Hear about or participate in discussions of other health care challenges and developments and help empower others by sharing information, resources and other ideas about health, disability and aging challenges, needs, resources and victories on Facebook @projectcopecoalition!

 About The Author